WirelessTrondheim/lora-workshop/README.md

 Semtech/SX1276Lib is a driver for the SX1276 RF transceiver.

+We will also need to configure LMiC to use European frequencies.
+Open the file lmic.h in the LMiC library and make sure you set the configuration like this:

+    // MBED compiler options
+    #define CFG_eu868                                   1
+    //#define CFG_us915                                   1

 After importing those two libraries, you could try to compile.
 You will discover some compile errors:

     Error: Undefined symbol hal\_failed() (referred from lmic.cpp.NUCLEO\_L152RE.o).